From the

 The funding in the 10-year Infrastructure Strategy includes: £1 billion to carry out maintenance on key transport infrastructure, including crumbling bridges, flyovers, and crossings; £590 million to start work on the Lower Thames Crossing; and £16 billion of new public investment to help build over 500,000 new homes, which will also unlock over £53 billion of private investment.

-Reacting to today’s 10-year Infrastructure Strategy announcement, Chris Leese, executive chair of the Mineral Products Association (MPA), said: ‘Setting out a strategy is a good start; delivery is what matters.
+In an immediate reaction to today’s 10-year Infrastructure Strategy announcement, Chris Leese, executive chair of the Mineral Products Association (MPA), said: ‘Setting out a strategy is a good start; delivery is what matters.
 We look forward to the detailed project pipeline to give our members confidence.
 We also welcome the commitment that the Government’s investment in infrastructure will, in turn, support British jobs, including the 80,000 jobs in our sector supplying all these projects.

 ‘Last week the Chancellor said ‘where things are made, and who makes them, matters’ and this must apply to the supply of UK-sourced materials for infrastructure.
 For cement in particular, this means action on industrial energy prices, a watertight Carbon Border Adjustment Mechanism, and using public procurement to ensure a long-term future for essential domestic industries.
 We welcomed the announcement earlier this week on procurement and look forward to seeing it in action, supporting UK industry in delivering the infrastructure pledged today.’